Ivor Novello: Gay icon hit The Rat at the Cardiff Screen Festival

 Ivor Novello was featured in more than 20 movies; as per Dave Berry’s piece, six of them are lost.
 Besides The White Rose and The Rat, his most notable films, all in the U.K., were the following:

 - Charles Calvert’s Bonnie Prince Charlie (1923), in the title role.
 Stage star and later Hollywood supporting player Gladys Cooper (Now Voyager, My Fair Lady) played the prince’s cohort, Flora MacDonald.

-- Alfred Hitchcock's thriller The Lodger (1927), in which Novello, in the title role, may or may not be a serial killer à la Jack the Ripper.
-Hitchcock's best-known silent would be less successfully remade by Maurice Elvey in 1932 – known as either The Lodger or The Phantom Fiend – with Novello reprising (with a “Continental” accent) his titular role.
+- Alfred Hitchcock’s thriller The Lodger: A Story of the London Fog (1927), in which Novello, in the title role, may or may not be a serial killer à la Jack the Ripper.
+Hitchcock’s best-known silent would be less successfully remade by Maurice Elvey in 1932 – known as either The Lodger or The Phantom Fiend – with Novello reprising (with a “Continental” accent) his titular role.
 A pre-Hollywood Elizabeth Allan was his leading woman.